ppapasaikas/SANJUAN/README.txt

 to obtain a help message with further explanations.

-Definition of parameters:
-SANJUAN can be run in two different ways:
+The parameters of SANJUAN can be specified by
-1. by passing arguments on the command line, or
+1. arguments of the SANJUAN command line call
-2. by a text file containing parameter definitions
+2. a text file containing parameter definitions

 Both ways of defining parameters are almost identical with one important exception regarding the way of